-The visible rainwater fittings are of cast iron material with guttering of ogee profiles to the front elevation.
+The visible rainwater fittings are of ogee profiles to the front elevation discharging into cast iron downpipes.

 Main walls

 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

 The visible external walls are of solid stone construction being pointed externally.